 H-1B Visa Banquet Chef Jobs

-Banquet Chef roles can qualify for H-1B sponsorship when the position requires a culinary degree or its equivalent and involves specialized menu development, large-scale food production management, or kitchen supervision at a professional level.
+Banquet Chef roles can qualify for H-1B visa sponsorship when the position requires a culinary degree or its equivalent and involves specialized menu development, large-scale food production management, or kitchen supervision at a professional level.
 Hotels, resorts, convention centers, and catering companies with active H-1B filing histories are your most direct targets.

-See All Banquet Chef JobsOverview
+Find H-1B Visa Banquet Chef JobsOverview

-Showing 5 of 13+ Banquet Chef jobs
+Showing 5 of 11+ Banquet Chef jobs

-See all Banquet Chef jobs
+See all Banquet Chef Jobs

 Sign up for free to unlock all listings, filter by visa type, and get alerts for new Banquet Chef roles.